smkaiser/ExData_Plotting1/README.md

     * `plot4.R`

 ## Notes
 For better performance and in the theme of "don't repeat yourself", each `plotN.R` script calls a common file called `readData.R` _only_ if the dataset needs to be loaded.
 This allows the data load, which takes several seconds, to happen only once even when running multiple plot scripts.
+For peer reviewers, if you have questions, please see [this thread](https://class.coursera.org/exdata-007/forum/thread?thread_id=18#post-85) in the Discussion Forums.
+Thank you.

 ## Outputs
 ### Plot 1